Do I Need Pet Insurance?

 • Third-Party Liability (dogs only) - covers damage to someone or someone else's property

-According to compare the market.com The average premium for November 2020 was £145 a year.
+According to Compare The Market, the average premium for September 2025 was £110 a year.
 However, there are many factors that are considered when purchasing a policy.
 No pet is the same and therefore the cost can change.

 Age, breed, location, type, and size of the pet play a part in determining how much the pet insurance will cost.
 Each of these factors provides a different risk rating.
 The higher the risk the more likely you are to make a claim and subsequently the more expensive the insurance generally costs.